Embolden

 Embolden 2025

 The Embolden Congress and Symposium will be hosted on-line in 2025 to enable wide participation.
 To further promote accessibility, registration will be free - with the option for participants to contribute if they are able to.
-The exhibitions and art-based activities will be hosted in several locations around Australia.
+The exhibitions and art-based activities will be hosted in locations around Australia.
+Click on the links below for information on partnerships - registration, program and presenter information coming soon.

-Theme: Ageism Across Generations; Same, Same - But Different
+Same, Same - But Different

 Program